SoHo Office Space for Rent

 Soho Office Space | Lease Data & Trends

-Though office space costs more to rent in SoHo than it does anywhere else in NYC, it’s still one of the world’s most sought-after areas to do business.
-The average asking rent for all office spaces in SoHo is just over $108 per square foot.
+Though office space costs more to rent in the district of SoHo than it does anywhere else in NYC, it’s still one of the world’s most sought-after areas to do business.
+Data shows the average asking rent for all office spaces in SoHo is just over $108 per sqft.
 The next most expensive neighborhood in NYC, Hudson Square, is more than $10 cheaper per square foot.
 Office space seekers can find Class A and Class B office spaces available for rent in SoHo.

-Overall, SoHo houses nearly 4.9 million square feet of office space, and almost 8 percent of it is vacant and ready to be rented.
+Overall, data indicates SoHo houses nearly 4.9 million square feet of office space to lease, and almost 8 percent of it is vacant and ready to be rented.
 As of Q1 of 2019, developers were adding just over 500,000 square feet of office space to the neighborhood.

-SoHo offers slightly more Class B office spaces than Class A. About 12 percent of the Class A spaces are vacant.
-Those looking for Class A spaces in SoHo can expect to pay an average of $121 per square foot.
-Class B spaces in SoHo are notably cheaper to rent at just above $72 per square foot, but the vacancy rate for those spaces is lower at 5 percent.
+SoHo offers slightly more Class B office spaces for lease than Class A. About 12 percent of the Class A building spaces are vacant.
+Those looking for Class A spaces for lease in SoHo can expect to pay an average price of $121 per square foot.
+Class B building spaces for lease in SoHo are notably cheaper to rent at a price of just above $72 per square foot, but the vacancy rate for office space to lease is lower at 5 percent.

 Getting Around: Transportation in Soho

-SoHo is located in Lower Manhattan and touches the districts of Greenwich Village, East Village, Little Italy, Tribeca, and Chinatown.
+On a map, SoHo is located in Lower Manhattan, New York, NY, and touches the districts of Greenwich Village, East Village, Little Italy, Tribeca, and Chinatown in the south.
+It lies between Crosby street to the east and 6th avenue to the west, and Houston street to the north and Canal street to the south.
+Canal street, at the south of SoHo, runs east to west in Manhattan connecting Brooklyn via the Manhattan Bridge in the east, with New Jersey in the West.
 Like many areas of NYC, SoHo boasts excellent public transportation but deals with some serious traffic congestion most of the time.

-SoHo is easily accessible by train.
+New tenants looking for a SoHo office will find the neighborhood is easily accessible by train.
 The 1, 6, A, C, E, N, R, J, and Z trains pass through the neighborhood, as well as the PATH train, making SoHo easily accessible from Brooklyn, Queens, and nearby suburbs.
-Additionally, many regional buses such as MegaBus and Boltbus have stops along 6th Avenue.
-Employees who need to travel for work can take the PATH train to Newark or the A train to John F. Kennedy (JFK) Airport.
+Additionally, many regional buses such as MegaBus and Boltbus have stops along 6th Avenue, and multiple subway stops can be found along Canal Street.
+Employees who need to travel for work can take the PATH train from 6th Avenue to Newark or the A train to John F. Kennedy (JFK) Airport.

 Walk Score awarded SoHo a Walk Score of 100.
-SoHo is NYC’s 10th most walkable neighborhood.
+SoHo is NYC’s 10th most walkable neighborhood, making it an ideal district for finding space to lease.
 In a lot of ways, it’s better to just tackle the cobblestone streets on foot rather than trying to get around by car.
 SoHo, like the rest of Manhattan, suffers from debilitating traffic, so we recommend alternative means of transportation whenever possible.
 However, SoHo is close to the Holland Tunnel, allowing for relatively quick access to New Jersey, Newark Airport, I78, and I95.

 If driving does become necessary, read this one-page summary of SoHo parking locations and tips.
 In particular, note that Hudson, Washington, and Greenwich Streets offer some free parking from 7 a.m. to 5 p.m.
 In addition, Hudson Street, 7th Avenue, and 6th Avenue provide one-hour metered parking for $3.50 per hour after 5 p.m.